Somewhat Resilient

 Motorboat Operators are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Motorboat operators are "Somewhat Resilient" because AI is actively changing how this job works — even if it's not replacing captains outright.
-Smart systems like AutoCaptain and SEA.
+Motorboat operators land in the "Somewhat Resilient" category because AI is genuinely changing how this job works, even if it is not replacing captains outright.
+Tools like AutoCaptain and SEA.

 Read full analysis